 In 1880, three brothers from Cleveland moved their family distilling operation west to Peoria.
 By 1901, Warren, Franklin and Charles Corning had built Corning & Company into the largest pre-prohibition producer of whiskey in the United States.

+The historical image above represents Corning & Company circa 1906.
 The distillery was built on the banks of the Illinois River and quickly became one of the largest and most successful distilleries in the country.
 Corning & Company produced a variety of whiskeys, including Old Quaker, which was one of the most popular brands of whiskey in the United States at the time.

 The Corning & Company distillery was a major player in the American whiskey industry, and it played a significant role in the history of Peoria, Illinois.
 The distillery's legacy can still be seen in the city today, and it is a reminder of the city's once-thriving whiskey industry.